Does Hot Shower or Warm Bath Before Bed Help To Sleep Better?

 Woman relaxing in a bathtub

 As the body loses heat (our hands and feet radiate this heat), its core temperature goes down.
-When you take a hot bath, it brings out the heat from the core of your body to the surface.
-The mere channelizing of heat cools down your body, soothes your nerves and muscles, and helps you relax.
+When you take a hot bath, it brings the heat from the core of your body to the surface.
+The mere channeling of heat cools down your body, soothes your nerves and muscles, and helps you relax.

 Is it okay to take a cold shower at night?

-You might ask why?
-You see, a cold shower activates our sympathetic nervous system which, in turn releases cortisol.
-The increased level of Cortisol keeps you alert, which means poorer sleep for you.
+You might ask why.
+You see, a cold shower activates our sympathetic nervous system, which, in turn, releases cortisol.
+The increased level of cortisol keeps you alert, which means poorer sleep for you.

 Portrait of a young beautiful woman cleaning her face with fresh cold water

 A cold shower can also help your sore muscles in the same way ice packs help athletes.
 It is good when you are starting the day.
 Especially when you are starting the day and would like to stay alert and active for the whole day.
-In such cases, a regular cold shower in the morning helps with your immunity and overall energy, but we are talking about a good sleep here which is also important for your body.
+In such cases, a regular cold shower in the morning helps with your immunity and overall energy, but we are talking about a good sleep here, which is also important for your body.
 And nothing beats a hot shower as a good home remedy when it comes to relaxation and sleep.

 When's the best time to take a warm bath?